The Ultimate Guide to What Size Miter Saw to Buy!

 The only other consideration when cutting baseboard molding, is the numerous angled cuts you’ll be required to make.
 Having a miter saw that can tilt both left and right would be priority number one for larger molding jobs.

 At the same time, cutting wide baseboards is perhaps much easier to do with a table saw if you have access to one.
+Although when comparing a table saw vs miter saw for cutting baseboard, the one underlying negative is that a table saw will not cut miters as accurately as a miter saw.

 There are some areas where you simply can’t substitute a 10” blade for a 12” blade.